 Download files individually by clicking the links or use the checkboxes to add them to your toolbox.

-LIHEAP data systems vary widely among grantees in terms of integration and sophistication.
+LIHEAP data systems vary widely among grant recipients in terms of integration and sophistication.
 LIHEAP data systems can also be used for diverse program functions.
 These include but are not limited to intake, eligibility determination, payment processing, accounting, risk management, reporting, and performance evaluation.

-Data systems help grantees meet minimum federal program expectations.
+Data systems help grant recipients meet minimum federal program expectations.
 This includes federal reporting requirements, as well as fiscal control and fund accounting procedures.
-Additionally, many grantees use systems to increase payment efficiency, reduce improper (e.g., duplicate) benefits, and utilize third party data to verify household eligibility.
+Additionally, many grant recipients use systems to increase payment efficiency, reduce improper (e.g., duplicate) benefits, and utilize third party data to verify household eligibility.

-Grantees are required to cooperate with HHS with respect to data collection and reporting outlined in the LIHEAP statute (sections 2605 (b)(14) and 2610).
-Additionally, LIHEAP grantees must establish fiscal control and fund accounting procedures in order to assure the proper disbursal of and accounting for federal LIHEAP funds (section 2605 (b)(10)).
+Grant recipients are required to cooperate with HHS with respect to data collection and reporting outlined in the LIHEAP statute (sections 2605 (b)(14) and 2610).
+Additionally, LIHEAP grant recipients must establish fiscal control and fund accounting procedures in order to assure the proper disbursal of and accounting for federal LIHEAP funds (section 2605 (b)(10)).

 The following resources related to LIHEAP business processes are included in the Virtual Library.
 Note: This list is not comprehensive.